OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_300.md

 7. You are next taken to the Parameter File page.
 On this page, you will notice that a sample parameter file is provided (Figure 7d-7).
 You will have to remove the MAP statement and replace it with the information below:

+MAP OGGOOW181.SOE.*, TARGET SOE.*; </br>

+Figure 7d-7:

+![](images/300/Lab300_image380.PNG)

+You can also specify individual table name as given below. </br>

 MAP PDB1.SOE.CUSTOMERS, TARGET SOE.CUSTOMERS; </br>
-MAP PDB1.SOE.ADDRESSES, TARGET SOE.ADDRESSES;
+MAP PDB1.SOE.ADDRESSES, TARGET SOE.ADDRESSES;  </br>
-MAP PDB1.SOE.ORDERS, TARGET SOE.ORDERS;
+MAP PDB1.SOE.ORDERS, TARGET SOE.ORDERS;</br>
-MAP PDB1.SOE.ORDER_ITEMS, TARGET SOE.ORDER_ITEMS;
+MAP PDB1.SOE.ORDER_ITEMS, TARGET SOE.ORDER_ITEMS; </br>
-MAP PDB1.SOE.CARD_DETAILS, TARGET SOE.CARD_DETAILS;
+MAP PDB1.SOE.CARD_DETAILS, TARGET SOE.CARD_DETAILS; </br>
-MAP PDB1.SOE.LOGON, TARGET SOE.LOGON;
+MAP PDB1.SOE.LOGON, TARGET SOE.LOGON; </br>
-MAP PDB1.SOE.PRODUCT_INFORMATION, TARGET SOE.PRODUCT_INFORMATION;
+MAP PDB1.SOE.PRODUCT_INFORMATION, TARGET SOE.PRODUCT_INFORMATION; </br>
-MAP PDB1.SOE.INVENTORIES, TARGET SOE.INVENTORIES;
+MAP PDB1.SOE.INVENTORIES, TARGET SOE.INVENTORIES; </br>
-MAP PDB1.SOE.PRODUCT_DESCRIPTIONS, TARGET SOE.PRODUCT_DESCRIPTIONS;
+MAP PDB1.SOE.PRODUCT_DESCRIPTIONS, TARGET SOE.PRODUCT_DESCRIPTIONS; </br>
-MAP PDB1.SOE.WAREHOUSES, TARGET SOE.WAREHOUSES;
+MAP PDB1.SOE.WAREHOUSES, TARGET SOE.WAREHOUSES; </br>
-MAP PDB1.SOE.ORDERENTRY_METADATA, TARGET SOE.ORDERENTRY_METADATA;
+MAP PDB1.SOE.ORDERENTRY_METADATA, TARGET SOE.ORDERENTRY_METADATA; </br>
 Notes: ~/Desktop/Software/replicat.prm has these contents for copying.
 Once the parameter file has been updated, click the Create and Run button at the bottom.

-Figure 7d-7:

-![](images/300/Lab300_image380.PNG)

 At this point, you should have a fully functional uni-directional replication environment.
 You can start Swingbench and begin testing.
 See Appendix A for further instructions.